 Jay Ferro: Chair of Technology Advisory Council, bringing expertise in technology and innovation.

-Armistead Whitney: Founder of Apptega, with a background in cybersecurity.
+Armistead Whitney: Founder of Apptega, with a background in cybersecurity and technology.

-Alex Bruce: Executive Advisor and former CRO of Sparq, specializing in business development.
+Alex Bruce: Executive Advisor & former CRO of Sparq, focusing on growth strategies.

-Jonathan Cox: CIO of Manhattan Associates, with a focus on supply chain technology.
+Jonathan Cox: CIO of Manhattan Associates, with a strong background in supply chain technology.

-Jeff Crow: CEO of TapMango, experienced in consumer technology.
+Jeff Crow: CEO of TapMango, experienced in consumer technology and business development.

-Jason James: CIO of Aptos Retail, with expertise in retail technology.
+Jason James: CIO of Aptos Retail, specializing in retail technology solutions.

-Greg Smith: Managing Partner – Technology at TechCXO, focusing on technology investments.
+Greg Smith: Managing Partner – Technology at TechCXO, with expertise in technology investments.

-John Trainor: President of Four, with a background in business strategy.
+John Trainor: President of Four, experienced in business strategy and operations.

-Brandon Van Orden: CIO of Cousins Properties, specializing in real estate technology.
+Brandon Van Orden: CIO of Cousins Properties, focusing on real estate technology.

-Brian Akselrad: VP of IT at Qgenda, with experience in healthcare technology.
+Brian Akselrad: VP IT of Qgenda, with a background in healthcare technology.

-To pitch to Circadian Ventures, founders should visit their website at circadian.vc and prepare a comprehensive pitch deck.
-The deck should include details about the business model, market opportunity, competitive landscape, and team.
-Founders can also reach out via email at info@noboxcreatives.com for inquiries.
-Response times may vary, so patience is advised.
+To pitch Circadian Ventures, founders should visit their website at circadian.vc and prepare a comprehensive pitch deck.
+The deck should include key information about the business model, market opportunity, and team.
+Emailing info@noboxcreatives.com is also an option for initial outreach.
+Response times may vary, so patience is advised after submission.

 As of October 2023, Circadian Ventures has completed over 35 transactions since its founding in 2020, indicating a strong momentum in their investment activities.
-The firm has raised more than $350 million for its portfolio companies, showcasing its active engagement in the venture capital space.
+The firm has raised more than $350 million for its portfolio companies, showcasing its ability to attract significant capital for early-stage investments.

 What are Circadian Ventures' investment criteria?

 Circadian Ventures focuses on early-stage technology companies across various sectors, including fintech, healthcare, AI, and more.
-The firm looks for innovative business models and strong founding teams capable of executing their vision.
+They typically invest in pre-seed, seed, seed-plus, and Series A rounds.

-Founders can pitch their ideas by visiting the Circadian Ventures website at circadian.vc or by emailing info@noboxcreatives.com.
+Founders can pitch Circadian Ventures by visiting their website at circadian.vc or by emailing info@noboxcreatives.com.
 A well-prepared pitch deck that outlines the business model, market opportunity, and team is essential.

-What makes Circadian Ventures different from other VC firms?
+What makes Circadian Ventures different from other VCs?

 What is the geographic scope of Circadian Ventures?

-The firm primarily operates in the United States, focusing on early-stage technology companies that have the potential for significant growth.
+Circadian Ventures primarily operates in the United States, focusing on early-stage technology companies within the country.

 What is the typical check size for investments?